Wolverhampton (UK Parliament constituency)

 Wolverhampton was a parliamentary constituency centred on the town of Wolverhampton in Staffordshire.
 It elected two Members of Parliament to the House of Commons of the Parliament of the United Kingdom.

 History

-The constituency was created under the Great Reform Act, and first used at the 1832 general election.
+The constituency was created under the Reform Act 1832, and first used at the 1832 general election.
 It was abolished by the Redistribution of Seats Act 1885, when it was replaced for the 1885 general election by three new single-member constituencies: Wolverhampton East, Wolverhampton South and Wolverhampton West.